 So the question is, how can I display my current blood glucose on my terminal.

-I am running an open source website called Nightscout that scraped my blood glucose data from a continuous glucose monitor that I wear on my body.
+I am running an open source website called Nightscout that scrapes my blood glucose data from a continuous glucose monitor that I wear on my body.
 This site also exposes an endpoint I can GET to obtain my current blood glucose reading.
 So my first thought was, this should be simple.
 All I need to do is curl that endpoint and then display that in my terminal.

 Not so FAST!